KUNLP/MMID/Experimental_Results.md

 | InternVL2.5 2B |   18.1 |   26.0 |                27.2 |               68.0 |               40.8 |                25.6 |               60.3 |               34.7 |         44.5 |        75.6 |        31.1 |
 | Average        |   19.2 |   33.4 |                28.6 |               74.0 |               45.4 |                40.4 |               85.2 |               44.8 |         52.2 |        89.1 |        36.9 |

-**Table2: Perception ability evaluation results of MLLMs on Tasks 1–4 on the English version of MMID (%)**
+**Table2: Perception ability evaluation results of MLLMs on Tasks 1–4 on the English version of MMID (%).
+Images and Tags denote results under the image-based and text-based input settings, respectively.
+Diff represents the difference between the two settings.**

 Tables 1 and 2 present results for RQ1, evaluating whether MLLMs can perceive fine-grained visual information, align it with dialogue context, and retain that information over multi-turn interactions in both the Korean and English versions of MMID.
-Across both language settings, MLLMs generally perform well at memorizing linguistic information, but still show clear limitations in fine-grained visual perception and text–image alignment.
+Across both language settings, MLLMs generally perform well under the text-based input setting, suggesting that they can effectively memorize linguistic information.
+In contrast, the lower performance under the image-based input setting reveals clear limitations in fine-grained visual perception and text–image alignment.
 This is consistent with prior findings suggesting that current MLLMs still have structural limitations in visual perception.

 To better understand these limitations, we further analyze the error types in Tasks 3 and 4.
 We first examine why Task 3 Type 1 shows relatively low performance under the image-based input setting by comparing error type distributions across input settings.